adiazpar/star-view/README.md

 ```
 11. Go to the DevEdu container menu and click on 'App'.
 You should see the main page of our app.

-OTHER NOTES:
+### OTHER NOTES
 If you're working on this project locally, please install and use Python 3.11.
 - Check the current version of Python by running the command python3 --version in the CLI of your development environment.

-Please install Django 4.2
+- Please install Django 4.2
 - Check the current version of Django by running the command django-admin --version in the CLI of your virtual enviornment.
 - This should be specified in the requirements.txt, so once you pip install -r the contents there, Django 4.2 should be automatically installed.

+## How to Upload a Tileset for GDAL parsing: